edjose182/PyCourseMosh/webApps_django-u12/notes.md

 We ahve toadd the "try" statement, get the mvoie, render it and then catch an exception of type does not exist, and then raise an http 404 exception.

-IN a real applicatuoon,where you habe a lot of view functions, like this detail view function, this pattern end up being so repetitive, so that is why you have a shortcut for that in Django.
+In a real applicatuoon,where you habe a lot of view functions, like this detail view function, this pattern end up being so repetitive, so that is why you have a shortcut for that in Django.
 Django is focused on productivity, so we can build the applications with less code.

 So, on the top of _views.py_, we have this module _django.shortcuts_.
-FRom this module let's import `get_object_or_404`.
+From this module let's import `get_object_or_404`.
 This is a function implements the previous mentioned pattern.
 So we don't have to repet it in every function.

 So we can simplify find this function like repeat it in every view function.
 So now we can simplify this function like this: